Highlights Of The Program

 • Guiding candidate selection and translation plans across delivery routes and therapeutic modalities

-• Adjusting dose schedule and product design to shorten timelines and raise clinical success odds
+• Adjusting dosing schedules and product design to shorten timelines and raise clinical success odds

 13:55 - 14:00